JamesTsay-12/blog-site/_posts/2025-07-16-Investing-in-an-uncertain-world.md

 Furthermore, companies with more localized supply chains may be more resilient in a world facing increased geopolitical fragmentation and trade realignment.

 Finally, maintaining **strategic liquidity**—having dry powder to deploy during dislocations—can be an underrated growth enabler.
 This could mean parking a portion of capital in high-interest savings accounts or short-term Treasury ETFs while awaiting better entry points.
 It's not about market timing, but being ready to act when opportunities arise.

+### 🛍️ A More Nuanced Take on "Buying the Dip"

+The Schwab article on market timing makes a great point: trying to predict the exact right time to invest usually doesn’t work out well.
+For most people, staying invested consistently beats jumping in and out of the market.

+That said, there’s an alternative strategy that isn’t about broad market timing but can be used more selectively.
+One option is to take a disciplined, opportunistic approach—focusing on adding to high-quality companies during meaningful dips, especially when the drop seems disconnected from long-term fundamentals.

+This kind of strategy might involve:

+- Identifying companies with strong balance sheets and durable business models,
+- Watching for price dislocations driven by short-term news or sentiment,
+- Using dollar-cost averaging or staggered buys during volatility.

+It’s not about trying to call the bottom—it’s about being prepared to act when quality meets value.

+For those with a long-term horizon, this can be a thoughtful way to lean into volatility rather than avoid it entirely.

 <details>
 <summary>📎 Supplemental: Should You Just Stick with the Bogleheads Strategy?</summary>